Datomic/day-of-datomic/README.md

 * binding.clj
 * graph.clj

+You can also run all of the examples and see their output by running:

+    lein run -m datomic.samples.tutorials

 ## Study the Samples

 As or after you work through the tutorial, you may want to also study